FEntwumS/FEntwumS.NetlistViewer/README.md

 The builtin Json Netlist generation does not output a flattened netlist.
 If you want to expand your entities, you need to right-click your toplevel entity and use the "View netlist for [...]" option.

+## I generated a netlist myself, but I can't seem to find it in the project explorer

+By default, OneWare Studio does not display `.json` files in the project explorer.